learn-co-curriculum/dsc-intro-to-sets/README.md

 <img src="images/abs_comp.png" width="250"/>

-## Inclusion Exclusion principle
+## Inclusion Exclusion Principle

-Note that if we want to know how many elements are in set $S$ versus $T$ we cannot simply sum up the elements, because they have elements in common.
+Note that if you want to know how many elements are in set $S$ versus $T$, you can't simply sum up the elements, because they have elements in common.

 In combinational mathematics, the inclusion-exclusion principle is a counting technique solve this problem.